vippsas/vipps-checkout/vipps-checkout-api.md

 ## Callback handling

-After the user has completed their payment Vipps Checkout will send a callback as described in our [Callback example](#example-of-callback) to your defined callback URL.
+After the user has completed their payment, Vipps Checkout will send a callback to your defined callback URL.

 The callback will be sent to the following location.